Skip to content

 • News

-On June 14, 2021, USCIS implemented a process allowing individuals living in the United States with a pending bona fide Form I-918, Petition for U Nonimmigrant Status, who warrant a favorable exercise of discretion to receive employment authorization and deferred action.
-Under this policy, there is no fee for an initial Form I-765 filed under 8 CFR 274a.12(c)(14).
+On June 14, 2021, USCIS started a new process.
+They allowed those living in the U.S. with a pending, genuine Form I-918 (that’s the Petition for U Nonimmigrant Status) to get employment authorization and deferred action if they meet certain criteria.
+And guess what?
+There’s no fee for the initial Form I-765 if filed under 8 CFR 274a.12(c)(14).

-Our 0ffice offers a wide range of immigration services and helps foreign nationals and their families get status in the U.S..
-Call us at 206-566-7211, send us an email at [email protected], or book a consultation now.
+Our office offers a variety of immigration services and supports foreign nationals and their families in securing status in the U.S. Feel free to call us at 206-566-7211, drop an email at [email protected], or book a consultation to get started.